Mental Health Therapist Online California: Counselor in California

 Tips for finding a therapist for neurodiversity friendly therapy

-Finding an ideal provider can be difficult if you think you might benefit from neurodiversity affirmative therapy.
-Most searches have local results listed first.
-Searching for a local neurodiversity affirmative therapist will not provide the best results.
-The best way to find a qualified licensed therapist to help you is to widen your search to include the entire state of California.
-Looking for a telehealth provider increases your chances of finding an experienced therapist or counselor who understands neurodiversity and is compassionate, culturally sensitive, and client-centered.
+The best way to find a qualified licensed therapist to help you is to widen your search to include your entire state.
+Looking for a telehealth or online psychotherpist increases your chances of finding an experienced therapist or counselor who understands neurodiversity and is compassionate, culturally sensitive, and client-centered.

-Therapists with lived experience can support you differently than a neurotypical therapist trained or certified.
-Training can only cover so much.
-They can help by providing you with information that has been helping them and other clients, sharing symptoms and strategies, and collaboratively working with you.
+A neurodivergent therapist can help by providing you with information that has been helping them and other clients, sharing symptoms and strategies, and collaboratively working with you.

-I have lived experience with ADHD and work with adult and teen clients, helping them find their own solutions.
-Many of my clients appreciate my personal experience and understanding of what it is like to be different.
 They tell me they feel a deeper connection because I get it.
 I'm a bit of a geek therapist when it comes to research and reading journal articles.
 My clients benefit from my love of learning.

 Finding a "good fit" is a crucial element in the success of your treatment.
 Working with a therapist with a combination of skills and experience is essential to understanding your unique experience.
-Your therapist should be respectful and able to relate to your experience.
-They should be aware of sensory issues, overwhelm, anxiety associated with the neurodivergent experience, autistic burnout, healing from trauma, and communication issues.

 Online therapy for neurodiversity has other positive factors, such as increased privacy, no need to travel to appointments and worry about being late.
 You can join virtual sessions conducted online with an inclusive therapist from anywhere with a good internet connection.
 A free consultation can help you choose a professional you feel comfortable with before committing to a session.